Ternoise

 The river Ternoise (/fr/; Ternaas) is one of the small chalk streams that flow from the plateau of the southern Boulonnais and Picardy, via the Canche, into the English Channel.
 The basin of the Ternoise extends to 342 km2 and lies in the southern end of the département of Pas-de-Calais.
-It is one of the rivers of the Seven Valleys tourist area and gives its name to the Ternois area.
+It is one of the rivers of the Seven Valleys tourist area.
+Its name, and that of the region Ternois, is derived from the Frankish pagus Teruanensis.

 Geography

 The 41.4 km long river rises at Ligny-Saint-Flochel and passes through Saint-Pol-sur-Ternoise to join the river Canche at Huby-Saint-Leu, near to the town of Hesdin.

 Towns and villages along the course

 The Ternoise flows through the following places (all within the Pas-de-Calais department):